OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-1. The project template that the Office Yeoman generator created includes a number of React components that need to be updated or deleted.
-Start by deleting the **src/components/hero-list.tsx** file.
+1. The project template that the Office Yeoman generator created include a number of React components that need to be updated or deleted.
+Delete the **src/components/hero-list.tsx** file.

-1. Next, open the **src/components/header.tsx** file and modify it as seen below.
+1. Open the **src/components/header.tsx** file and modify it as follows:

     ````typescript
     import * as React from 'react';